csrhau/laboratory/_posts/2015-08-21-iterating-over-pairs-in-bash.markdown

 ---

 [Parameter substitution][parameter substitution] is used for manipulating and expanding variables.
-One possible application for this is to simulate data tuples.
+This allows us to simulate data tuples with composite values joined by a separator.
-The code below demonstrates how to simulate tuples by splitting values into pairs.
+The code below iterates over a list and uses parameter substitution to `unpack' each element into a pair of values:
-The `${parameter#match}` directive evaluates to the value of $parameter with any matching prefix removed, while `${parameter%match}` allows us to remove matching suffixes.
-When used together, these directives allow us to split each value using colon as a separator.

 {% highlight bash %}
 for config in 3.20GHz:3 2.90GHz:2 3.20GHz:0; do